About Vuser scripts

 Instead of having to manually program the application's API function calls to the server, VuGen automatically generates functions that model and emulate real world situations.

 VuGen not only records Vuser scripts, but also replays them.
 Replaying scripts from VuGen is useful for debugging.
-It enables you to determine how a Vuser script will run when it is executed as part of a larger test.
+It enables you to determine how a Vuser script runs when it is executed as part of a larger test.

 During playback, Vuser scripts communicate directly with the server by executing calls to the server API functions.
 When a Vuser communicates directly with a server, system resources are not required for the client interface.
 This lets you run a large number of Vusers simultaneously on a single workstation, and enables you to use only a few testing machines to emulate large server loads.